michaeltelford/yart/README.md

       h1 { "Use a block to return a String of innerText or more elements" }
       div data_test_id: "String attribute values will be parsed as is" do h2(data_x: :sub_heading) { "Symbol attribute keys/values will be kebab-cased" }
-        text { "Set the div's innerText, before and after its child elements" }
+        text { "Set the div's innerText, before and/or after its child elements" }
         p(class: [:content, :italic_text], id: :paragraph) do
           "You can pass an array of attribute values and they will be space separated" end